Call OUH Fund for Pre-graduate Stipends

 Requirements for applicants

-Eligible applicants are pre-graduate students from all disciplines doing a research year at OUH.
+Eligible applicants are pre-graduate students from all disciplines doing a research year at OUH, including somatic and psychiatric services.

-Research within all health disciplines including clinical patient related research, research of epidemiology, experimental laboratory research and Health Services is covered by the OUH Pre-graduate Fund.
+The OUH Fund for Pre-graduate Stipends supports research within all health disciplines including clinical patient related research, research of epidemiology, experimental laboratory research and Health Services.

 Both the supervisor and the pre-graduate student are asked to note the following requirements: